jw3/pigpio-vl53l1x/README.md

 - RangeQualityLevel
   - indicate a quality level in percentage from 0 to 100
   - Not yet supported by ST API
+- VL53L1_SetDeviceAddress
+  - divides the specified address by two